Meloweh/HHN-Autp-OTP/README.md

 This open source add-on is made as an quality-of-life improvement - to improve usability of our online dashboard on ILIAS of our college.
 This extension allows you to skip manually pressing the "continue" or "login" button and as a bonus it will auto-fill the otp codes for you, so that you don't have to pick up your phone every 30 minutes when the session expires.

+** You will need to safe your college credentials in the firefox password manager and toggle the password autofill setting in the firefox settings for the username and password to auto complete and therefore automate the login to the fullest. **

 Another convenience is that the OTP setup is fully automated.
 You just have to press the "Setup" button and it will setup a Cookie with the OTP access key with the help of the setup manual at login.hs-heilbronn.de.
 You can delete the cookie if you like by just pressing the "Delete Cookie" button on the add-on popup.